History of Elektra

 Elektra has a strong relationship with many Canadian choral composers and arrangers and through its concerts, recordings, and website, proudly promotes new repertoire.
 In 2014, Cypress Choral Music launched the “Elektra Women’s Choir” series for advanced treble choirs.
 The choir has become a valued resource for conductors the world over looking to program the best of Canadian and international repertoire for treble voices.
 On its website, Elektra houses a permanent Repertoire Resources section, in which one can find all pieces programmed by Elektra since its inception.
 Curated lists such as “Top Canadian Picks,” and “Suitable for Young Voices” help guide conductors through the 500 works listed.
 This resource has become invaluable to conductors from around the world.

 In 2010 and again in 2017 the choir took first place in the “Equal Voices – Women” category of the National Competition for Canadian Amateur Choirs.
 Prior to 2010, the choir was awarded first prize for women’s choirs in four consecutive rounds of the biennial CBC National Choral Competition, as well as several major prizes for contemporary music performance.
-The choir has been recognized as a leader among women’s choir with several performances at national conventions of the American Choral Directors Association, Chorus America, and Choral Canada and representing Canada at the 1996 World Symposium on Choral Music in Sydney, Australia.
-In summer of 2017 Elektra was proud to represent Canada at the 11th World Symposium on Choral Music in Barcelona, Spain.
+A multiple national prize-winning ensemble, Elektra has been honoured to perform at conferences of Choral Canada, the American Choral Directors Association, Chorus America, the International Society for Music Education, and the International Federation for Choral Music, where in the summer of 2017 it performed by invitation at the 11th World Symposium on Choral Music in Barcelona, Spain.

 Elektra’s principal impact is through its three-concert annual series, where new works are premiered, existing repertoire is brought to light, and guest artists complement and enrich the experience for choir and audience.
 Past guests have included A Touch of Brass, Nancy Argenta, Isabel Bayrakdarian, Borealis String Quartet, Brilliant Harmony, Chor Leoni Men’s Choir, Christ Church Cathedral Choir (Vancouver), Jane Coop, A.K.
 Coope, Rita Costanzi, Evelyn Creaser-Rumley, Nancy DiNovo, Sal Ferreras, Judith Forst, Martha Guth, Edward Henderson, Joe Trio, JouTou, Heidi Krutzen, Lorna McGhee, Bryn Nixon, Pacific Baroque Orchestra, Jodi Proznick, Shelagh Rogers, Bramwell Tovey, Van Django, and many others.
 The choir has hosted guest conductors Javier Busto and Maria Gamborg Helbekkmo in significant and memorable artistic collaborations.